jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-04-13-serverless-data-product-3/index.md

   - Amazon API Gateway
   - Python
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In previous posts, we discussed how to package and deploy an R machine learning model via Lambda.
-In this post, I'll demonstrate how to expose the model via Amazon API Gateway.
+description: Expose an R machine learning model packaged in AWS Lambda through Amazon API Gateway, giving the model a callable HTTP endpoint on AWS.
 ---

+> **Status, September 2026.** The Amazon API Gateway console has been redesigned since these screenshots were taken, so the Actions menu and the method configuration pages below no longer match it.
+Resources, methods and deployments are now created from buttons on the API pages themselves.

 In [Part I](/blog/2017-04-08-serverless-data-product-1) of this series, R and necessary libraries/packages together with a Lambda function handler are packaged and saved to [Amazon S3](https://aws.amazon.com/s3/).
 Then, in [Part II](/blog/2017-04-11-serverless-data-product-2), the package is deployed at [AWS Lambda](https://aws.amazon.com/lambda/) after creating and assigning a role to the Lambda function.
 Although the Lambda function can be called via the Invoke API, it'll be much more useful if the function can be called as a web service (or API).
 In this post, it is discussed how to expose the Lambda function via [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 After creating an API by integrating the Lambda function, it is protected with an API key.
 Finally a custom domain name is used as an alternative URL of the API.